 In case her rooftop panels are shaded by trees and she needs the ability to have solar panels away from her rig, in the sun.

 We purchased a length of 10 AWG wire that came pre-installed with MC4 connectors on one end.

-This was 'snaked' thru the lower refrigerator vent, up behind the fridge, and joined the rest of the solar panel wiring at the combiner box.
+This was 'snaked' through the lower refrigerator vent, up behind the fridge, and joined the rest of the solar panel wiring at the combiner box.

 This allows any ground deploy panels to be controlled by the main solar controller.

 All that is visible is the pair of MC4 connectors poking out from her lower fridge vent.